Rapid tooling workflow with prototype mold tooling and molded sample parts

 Rapid Tooling Materials

 Tooling material selection depends on production volume, expected mold life, resin choice, and part complexity.
-Zigitech uses the right balance of speed, durability, and cost to support each stage of product development.
+ZigiTech uses the right balance of speed, durability, and cost to support each stage of product development.

 We typically fabricate rapid tooling with CNC Machining Services and EDM to protect tolerances and tool integrity.
 For highly intricate geometries or compressed schedules, we can also evaluate additive support with 3D Printing.